Blasda01/Employee_Records_SQL/README.md

 #### Data Engineering

 * Create a table schema for each of the six CSV files.
-Including specific data types, primary keys, foreign keys, and other constraints.
+Included specific data types, primary keys, and foreign keys.

 * Import each CSV file into the corresponding SQL table.